island-is/island.is/libs/auth-api-lib/seeders/README.md

 Notes about the arguments:

-- `clientId` should be prefixed with the organisation domain, eg `@island.is`.
+- `clientId` should be prefixed with the organization domain, e.g., `@island.is`.
-- `clientType` should be `spa` for front-end web apps, `web` for websites that have a cookie based authentication through a backend, `native` for mobile apps and `machine` for backend clients.
+- `clientType` should be `spa` for front-end web apps, `web` for websites that have cookie-based authentication through a backend, `native` for mobile apps, and `machine` for backend clients.
-- `displayName` will be shown to the user when they are authenticating to this client.
+- `displayName` will be shown to the user when they are authenticating with this client.
 - `description` should describe the purpose of the client.
-Not shown to the user.
+It is not shown to the user.
-- `contactNationalId` and `contactEmail` default to Digital Iceland and it's technical contact.
+- `contactNationalId` and `contactEmail` default to Digital Iceland and its technical contact.
 - `grantTypes` specifies which token grant flows the client can use.
-Defaults to `['client_credentials']` for `machine` clients, `['authorization_code']` for `spa`, `web` and `native` clients.
+Defaults to `['client_credentials']` for `machine` clients, `['authorization_code']` for `spa`, `web`, and `native` clients.
-- `allowedScopes` lists the identity and/or api scopes this client can request.
-Machine clients should not request any identity scopes but `spa`, `web` and `native` clients usually request the `openid` and `profile` scopes.
-All clients can request api scopes.
+- `allowedScopes` lists the identity and/or API scopes this client can request.
+Machine clients should not request any identity scopes, but `spa`, `web`, and `native` clients usually request the `openid` and `profile` scopes.
+All clients can request API scopes.
-- `supportDelegations` toggles whether users can authenticate to this client with delegations (legal guardians, procuring holders and custom delegations).
+- `supportDelegations` toggles whether users can authenticate with this client using delegations (legal guardians, procuring holders, and custom delegations).
 - `delegations` specifies which types of delegations are allowed by the client.
-- `redirectUri` should specify the list of allowed redirect uris for each environment.
+- `redirectUri` should specify the list of allowed redirect URIs for each environment.
 Required for any client using the `authorization_code` grant type.
 - `postLogoutRedirectUri` is where the user should be redirected to after logging out.
-If no url is specified the user will be redirected to island.is frontpage
+If no URL is specified, the user will be redirected to the island.is frontpage.

 The module export must be named `up` so Sequelize picks it up.
 You don't need to define `down` exports.
-All migrations should be one directional and backwards compatible and never need a rollback.
+All migrations should be one-directional and backward compatible with no need for rollback.

-### Creating scopes
+### Creating Scopes

 There's another helper called `createScope` to seed a scope in all environments: